compchem-cybertraining/Libra_Summer_School_2024/index.md

    * your prior experience with Libra package or a plan on how you envision to leverage Libra software in your research;

-   2.3. request your advisor to submit a letter of recommendation for you to the following email: "alexeyak AT buffalo DOT edu", please replace "AT" and "DOT" with the corresponding characters
+   2.3. request your advisor to submit a letter of recommendation for you to the following email: "alexeyak AT buffalo DOT edu", please replace "AT" and "DOT" with the corresponding characters (except when invited by the organizers)

-3. Complete the <a href="https://forms.gle/5PW6EKwAPHEPy5b6A" target="_blank" rel="nofollow">**Registration form**</a>
+3. Complete the <a href="https://forms.gle/ruv9AWqWRKYK25Y37" target="_blank" rel="nofollow">**Registration form**</a>

 ### Important dates
-   * Workshop application materials are due 5 pm EST, Dec.
-3, 2021
+   * The Application is due 5 pm EDT, March 7, 2024
-   * Applicants are notified on their admission by 5 pm EST, Dec.
-10, 2021
+   * Applicants are notified on their admission by 5 pm EDT, March 13, 2024
-   * Workshop starts: 9 am EST, July 8, 2024  (welcome dinner on the evening before)
+   * Workshop starts: 9 am EDT, July 8, 2024  (welcome dinner on the evening before)
-   * Workshop ends: 5 pm EST, July 12, 2024 (departure next day)
+   * Workshop ends: 5 pm EDT, July 12, 2024 (departure next day)

 ### Selection and restrictions